 What Dirk Pühl appreciates about his employer Da Vinci Engineering

 Yet, like many young professionals in the automotive industry, the financial crisis of 2009 hit the young engineer hard.
 Suddenly his livelihood was in question.
-The same work for less money – it wasn’t only Dirk Pühl who heard this suggestion at the time.
-Especially at a time in his life when he was thinking about having a family.
+The same work for less money – it wasn't just Dirk Pühl who heard this suggestion at the time.
+Especially at a time in his life when he was thinking about starting a family.
 The young engineer took action and started looking for a new employer.

 Local café becomes the assessment centre